devfabiosilva/myNanoPHP/README.md

 ### Description

+This function has two functionalities

-Creates a Nano SEED using Hardware TRNG (if available) or PRNG with desired entropy level and encrypt Nano SEED with a given formatted password
+- Creates a Nano SEED using Hardware TRNG (if available) or PRNG with desired entropy level and encrypt Nano SEED with a given formatted password non deterministic cryptography
+- Save your NANO SEED and encrypt with a given formatted password with non deterministic cryptography

 ```php
 $res = php_c_gen_seed_to_encrypted_stream($entropy, $password, $password_min_len, $password_max_len, $password_type);